 What is Hand Lettering?

 First things first: what exactly is hand lettering?
 Hand lettering is a specific creative skill that uses letters to create beautiful design and art.
 You might think that hand lettering is just a fancier version of handwriting, but that’s not quite right!
 Of course, both practices use the written language, but the similarities end there.
+Put simply, it is the art of drawing letters.
 Hand lettering requires some level of discipline and skill to be developed in order to achieve your lettering goals.
 That’s good news, though!
 That means that no matter how neat or messy your handwriting is, you can absolutely learn hand lettering and get good at it.

 Materials Needed for Hand Lettering